joreilly86/whisper_2.0/scripts/processing_prompt.md

 Output: A complete and clean set of meeting minutes suitable for review by project stakeholders, they should be formatted neatly, ready to paste into a document or email (assuming MS Windows environment).

+IMPORTANT: Respond ONLY with the formatted meeting minutes.
+Do not include any conversational preamble, acknowledgments, or phrases like "Here are the meeting minutes" or "Based on the transcript".
+Start directly with the meeting content.